jesslrobertson/jesslrobertson/README.md

 - 👋 Hi, I’m @jesslrobertson
 - 👀 I’m interested in building and sometimes designing webapps for excellent user experiences.
-- 🌱 I’m currently learning how to implement websockets!
+- 🌱 I’m currently building a mini version of React, working on my DSA knowledge, and learning TypeScript.
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/jessrobertsoncodes/)
 - ✨ Here is my [portfolio](https://jess-robertson.netlify.app)